-Here are the top benefits of residential treatment and the reasons why this level of care provides the most impactful and sustainable healing for teens and young adults.
+Here’s why this level of care can provide the most impactful and sustainable healing for teens and young adults.

 For teens and young adults struggling with mental health issues, difficult relationships with peers are a major factor in depression, anxiety, and other mental health issues.
 Whether they’re experiencing bullying, a painful breakup, or an unsupportive friend group, relationship issues can have a tremendous negative effect on young people.
 In a residential program away from home, clients have the opportunity to build trusting relationships with peers who truly understand what they’re going through, in an environment that values honesty, openness, and mutual support.
 Young people experience—sometimes for the first time—what it’s like to be their full, authentic self.

 Treatment can be challenging—and healthy, supported challenge is a powerful path to growth and change.
-Experiential activities in particular build young people’s self-esteem, skills, and ability to navigate change and take healthy risks.
+Residential treatment include experiential activities that build young people’s self-esteem, skills, and ability to navigate change and take healthy risks.
 The benefit comes from stepping outside the box within a safe, supported container that allows teens and young adults to push themselves in positive ways.
-Experiential activities at our teen and young adult locations nationwide range from sledding, zip lining, and snowboarding at our Minnesota locations to kayaking, surfing, and paddle boarding as part of our California programs.
+Experiential activities at Newport’s teen and young adult locations nationwide range from sledding, zip lining, and snowboarding at our Minnesota locations to kayaking, surfing, and paddle boarding as part of our California programs.

 Young people and parents sometimes worry that taking time off school or work will create problems when they return from treatment.
 However, the best residential programs help clients close the gaps they may be experiencing in their education or work life.
 At Newport, we help teens to build motivation and engagement with learning, and support young adults to gain life skills and plan for a future career that aligns with their talents and interests.
 When they go back to their home school, college, or workplace, our alumni are better equipped to succeed, both emotionally and practically—with new organizational tools, stronger executive functioning, and enhanced resilience.